SpontanCombust/w3stringsx/README.md

 ```

 ### XML and WitcherScript parsing
 Passing menu XMLs or WitcherScript (.ws) files to the script allows to scan them for string keys.
-In the case of XMLs they're searched in `displayName` attributes.
-In scripts however, they are looked for in strings that appear in the code.
-To narrow down the pool of possible candidates, `--search` option is used.
+In the case of config XMLs they're searched in `displayName` attributes, in bundled XMLs in `localisation_key_name` and other similair attributes that may hold localisation keys.
+In scripts however, they are looked for in quoted text that appear in the code.

+To narrow down the pool of possible candidates, `--search` option.
 It should contain a pattern that will be looked for in these files.
 Said pattern can be a regular expression if you need the search to be more strict than looking for some singular, simple substring.

 Parsed entries are saved to a .csv file that contains abbreviated localisation entries for you to fill in.